How the Depop Algorithm Works in 2026 (And How to Beat It)

 How Often to Refresh

 Don't over-refresh.
-Editing a listing every 30 minutes doesn't stack the freshness bonus.
-The algorithm isn't that granular.
+Editing every 30 minutes doesn't stack the freshness bonus — the algorithm isn't that granular.
 Twice a day at strategic times is plenty.

 Engagement: The First Hour Decides a Lot

-Here's a data point that should change how you think about listing: items that receive at least 3 likes in the first hour after listing are roughly 2.2x more likely to sell.
-The early engagement tells the algorithm "this is something people want" and triggers additional visibility.
-The algorithm literally amplifies what's already working.
+Items that receive at least 3 likes in the first hour after listing are roughly 2.2x more likely to sell.
+Early engagement tells the algorithm this is something people want, triggering additional visibility.
+The algorithm amplifies what's already working.

 This creates a virtuous cycle for some listings and a death spiral for others.
-High early engagement leads to more visibility, which leads to more engagement, which leads to more visibility.
-Low early engagement gets you buried, which means less visibility, which means even less engagement.
+High early engagement leads to more visibility, which leads to more engagement.
+Low early engagement gets you buried — and buried listings stay buried.

 Seeding Early Engagement

-Some sellers "seed" engagement by being active on the platform right before and after listing.
-Like and comment on other sellers' items.
-Follow people in your niche.
-This activity sends signals that you're an active participant, and it often triggers reciprocal engagement when those sellers check out your profile in return.
+Some sellers "seed" engagement by being active right before listing.
+Like and comment on other sellers' items, follow people in your niche.
+This sends signals that you're an active participant, and it often triggers reciprocal engagement when those sellers check your profile in return.

-It sounds like a hack, but it's really just how social platforms work.
-Be present and people find you.
+It sounds like a hack.
+It's really just how social platforms work — be present and people find you.
 Be silent and the algorithm treats you like you don't exist.

 What Counts as Engagement